Running safety with your dog

 Your dog’s age and health

-If your dog is a little older, is overweight or has existing health conditions, it’s best to speak to your vet before going out on a jog or run with your pooch.
-They’ll be able to provide you with the all clear or give you some advice specific to your dog’s health.
+If your dog is a little older, is overweight, or has existing health conditions, it’s best to speak to your vet before going for a run with them.

 The length and route of the run